 Define Your Goals & Budget

-Are you buying a retirement home, a rental investment, a vacation property, or land to build on?
+Are you buying a retirement home, a rental investment, a second home, or land to build on?
 Your goals determine which area, property type, and price range make sense.
-Coronado offers everything from $75,000 condos to $1,000,000+ beachfront villas — and the surrounding areas of Gorgona and Nueva Gorgona offer even better value, while Buenaventura caters to the luxury end of the market.
+Coronado offers everything from $70,000 studio condos to $3,000,000+ beachfront estates — and the surrounding areas of Gorgona offer beachfront value, while Buenaventura caters to the luxury end of the market.

 Engage a Licensed Local Agent